MiguelValentine/GDK/README.md

   I don't think less is best.I can guide you to make your our service different with anyone.

-  At First make sure that your env is in your project and you npm installed gdk.
+  At First make sure that your shell env is in your project and you npm installed gdk.

   You can download [Learning Project](http://fs.creativision.cn/project.tar.gz).